Ivan Franko: Early years

-Franko senior was reportedly to be a Ukrainianized German colonist, or at least Ivan Franko himself believed.
+Franko's family possibly had German origins, being descendants of German colonists.
+Ivan Franko believed it to be true.
 That statement is also supported by Timothy Snyder who describes Yakiv Franko as a village blacksmith of German Roman Catholic descent.
-Snyder however stated that Ivan Franko's mother was of Polish petty noble origin, while more detailed sources state that she came from an impoverished Ukrainian noble background, from the well-known Ukrainian noble family Kulchytsky and was remotely related to Petro Konashevych-Sahaidachny.
-According to Yaroslav Hrytsak, Ivan Franko was of mixed German, Polish and Ukrainian ancestry.
+For certain the Franko family was already living in Galicia when the country was incorporated into Austria in 1772.
+Ivan Franko's great-grandfather Teodor (Fed) Franko baptized his children in the Greek Catholic church.

+Franko's mother Maria came from a family of petty nobility.
+The Kulczyckis (or Kulchytskys) were an ancient noble family hailing from the village of Kulchytsi in the Sambir Raion.
+Her mother was Ludwika Kulczycka, a widow with six children from Yasenytsia Silna.
+Researchers describe Franko's mother's nationality as Polish or Ukrainian.
+The petty gentry in Eastern Galicia often retained elements of Polish culture and fostered a sense of solidarity with the Polish nobility, but they also Ruthenized and blended in with the surrounding peasantry.
+For example, Franko's uncle Ivan Kulczycki took part in the Polish uprising of 1863.
+Franko's distant relative, his aunt Koszycka, with whom he lived while studying in Drohobych, spoke Polish and Ruthenian.

 Ivan Franko attended school in the village Yasenytsia Sylna from 1862 until 1864, and from there attended the Basilian monastic school in Drohobych until 1867.
 His father died before Ivan was able to graduate from the gymnasium (realschule), but his stepfather supported Ivan in continuing his education.
 Soon, however, Franko found himself completely without parents after his mother died as well and later the young Ivan stayed with totally unrelated people.
 In 1875, he graduated from the Drohobych Realschule, and continued on to Lviv University, where he studied classical philosophy, Ukrainian language and literature.
 It was at this university that Franko began his literary career, with various works of poetry and his novel Petriï i Dovbushchuky published by the students' magazine Druh (Friend), whose editorial board he would later join.